Mental capacity & safeguarding

 The Mental Capacity Act 2005 (MCA) came into practice in 2007 but NSAB recognises that it remains a piece of law that is often confused with the Mental Health Act or used to make generalisations about an individual’s ability to understand situations or the actions that they take.
 There is also a Code of Practice which was published in 2013 which gives more detail on how to apply the law in day to day work.

 The Code of Practice is currently being revised, and the draft version has been shared for consultation (closing 4 July 2022).

 For a quick guide to some of the changes, have a look at this Community Care article published 22 March 2022.

 Here we have developed some guidance to support multi-agency understanding:

-A new MCA toolkit has also been launched from Bournemouth University in October 2021, created with the Burdett Trust for Nurses.
+An MCA toolkit has also been launched from Bournemouth University, in October 2021, created with the Burdett Trust for Nurses.

 It’s a free online learning tool to support nurses and other practitioners in their understanding and duties under the Human Rights Act and MCA.
 It is easy to use and helps you to think through the process in a structured way.

 There is also a Competency Framework also from Bournemouth University: